Headaches vs. Migraines and How to Get Relief

 Limit your exposure to blue light

 Studies show that exposure to blue light or light emitted by electronic devices, including your phones, laptops, tablets, and television, can cause eye strain.
 Your optic nerve is constantly stimulated, and this can cause fatigue and sleeplessness.
-Even fluorescent lighting will do the same thing.
+Fluorescent lighting can do the same thing.
 It can bring about sleeplessness, fatigue, and headaches, including migraines.
 If you notice you are experiencing migraines triggered by exposure to blue light, it is really important to limit the amount of time that you spend using these devices, or under fluorescent lights.
 Also consider wearing blue blocker glasses or day walkers.
-What these do is, they really protect and shield your eyes from the blue light, helps to reduce eye strain, reduce headaches and migraines, and you get to have a good night’s sleep.
-You can get yours and your kids’ online or any Target or Walmart.
-They’re really effective if you have screen time for kids, especially at night before they go to bed.
+These help protect and shield your eyes from the blue light, reduce eye strain, reduce headaches and migraines, and help you get a good night’s sleep.
+You can get yours and your kids’ online or at any Target or Walmart.
+They’re really effective if you have screen time for kids, especially at night before bed.

 Essential Oils for treating migraines

 Essential oils have so many uses for health benefits including helping you get rid of migraines and headaches.
 They have so many natural healing properties; they are natural pain relievers, they lower stress and anxiety, and they help to reduce inflammation, reduce muscle tension and joint stiffness, and they help to balance your hormones and improve circulation throughout your body.
-They help to decrease and prevent migraines.
+They also help decrease and prevent migraine symptoms.

 A great essential oil for headaches is peppermint, which reduces pain and inflammation and works by having a natural, menthol, and cooling effect on the skin.
 It inhibits muscle contraction and stimulates blood flow on the head.
 Lavender is a really great one as well, and if you want to blend the two; lavender and peppermint together soothes stress and anxiety.
 Lavender can help improve sleep quality, decrease muscular tension, and has natural antidepressant incertitude qualities.

 Eucalyptus is another great one.
 It improves blood flow, is uplifting, helps cleanse the body of toxic and harmful substances, and reduces high blood pressure and pain.
-Frankincense is also a really great one as well.
+Frankincense is also really great.
 It lowers inflammation and has numerous benefits for improving overall immune function, anxiety, and hormonal imbalance.
-Rosemary is a good one.
-It smells really delightful too.
-It reduces pain through the body, helps regulate blood flow, and helps decrease withdrawal symptoms of caffeine or medications.
+Rosemary smells really delightful, and reduces pain through the body, helps regulate blood flow, and helps decrease withdrawal symptoms from caffeine or medications.

 Headaches are common, and they’re actually the most commonly reported form of pain.
 However, all headaches are not created equal.
 Migraine headaches tend to be much more complicated and tend to be much more severe than simple headaches.
 While a migraine is actually a type of intense headache, it can also be a result of a chronic neurological disease and is now believed to have similar underlying causes, including high levels of inflammation, increased stress, and changes in the levels of important neurotransmitters including serotonin.